Skip to main content

 governance

-Governance in DAOs is typically token-weighted, though some use reputation or soulbound credentials.
-Proposals are discussed off-chain (forums, Snapshot) and executed on-chain via time-locked contracts, multisigs, or governor contracts.
+DAO governance is often token-weighted, though some systems use reputation, one-member-one-vote, delegated voting, or credential-based models.
+Proposals are commonly discussed off-chain and executed through time-locked contracts, multisigs, or governor contracts.

 3